liamgilbert1/PeerPath/README.md

 PeerPath is able to carry out a variety of functions for multiple user types.
 Some of our abilities include...

 Students:
-- View Co-op Roles
+- View Co-op Roles - Browse different co-op roles.
+See information that can be used to query advice.
-- See & Give Advice
+- See & Give Advice - Browse advice for different roles and offer advice.
-- Find & Add Resources
+- Find & Add Resources - Look up peer username to find resources they have found useful.
+Can also add resources.
-- View, Add, & Remove Friends
+- View, Add, & Remove Friends - See your friends and add and delete them.
-- Employer Ratings & Reviews
+- Employer Ratings & Reviews - View quantitative ratings and qualitative reviews on various employers.
-- Profile Settings
+- Profile Settings - Update username, email, activity status, urgency status, and search status.
-- Add Ratings
+- Add Ratings - Add quantitative ratings for co-ops.
-- Answer Common Questions
+- Answer Common Questions - Add answers to FAQs.
-- Add, Edit, & Delete Reviews
+- Add, Edit, & Delete Reviews - Add qualitative reviews for co-ops.

 Co-op Coordinators & Other Decision Makers:
-- Find & View Users
+- Find & View Users - View all users and find one based on their username.
-- Retrieve Ratings
+- Retrieve Ratings - View all ratings and find ratings for specific coordinators.
-- Manage Notes
+- Manage Notes - View, create, update, and delete collaborative notes.

 System Administrators:
-- View Hourly Activity
+- View Hourly Activity - See all hourly activity.
-- Manage User Permissions
+- Manage User Permissions - View, update, and delete user permissions.
-- Manage Requests
+- Manage Requests - View, update, and delete help requests.
-- View & Create System Alerts
+- View & Create System Alerts - View all system alerts and create new ones.
-- Manage Users
+- Manage Users - View users and delete users who are inactive for long periods of time or conducting themselves dishonestly or inappropriately.
-- Manage Advice
+- Manage Advice - View, find, and delete advice based on role and advice IDs.

 ## Personas